Gluten Free Vanilla Cake

 While the batter rests, you can figure out how you want to decorate your gluten free cake!
 I decided to keep things simple by piping some frosting squiggles up the side of the cake with a Wilton 1M frosting tip.

-Why I Prefer Vanilla Bean Paste Over Vanilla Extract In This Recipe
+Why I Prefer Vanilla Bean Paste Over Vanilla Extract in This Recipe

 It’s important to use good quality vanilla when it’s the only flavor in a baked good like this.
 I used vanilla bean paste in this recipe, and I think it makes a huge difference in taste!